How to Use Google Trends for Market Research (2024)

 What is the search growth related to competitor brands?

 You can use Google Trends to compare the search growth of your competitor brands or products.
-You can even get an idea of what products of theirs are trending through related queries and topics.
+You can even get an idea of what products are trending through related queries and topics.

 For example, here are some of those pet supply companies from before.

 You can see competitor products that are generating interest.